hishvm0/IS2H4C-DT/README.md

 > If you use this dataset, please cite:
 ~~~
 @misc{AsfahIS2H4C,
-author = {Asfah, Hisham and Cardenas-Leon, Ivan and AAA and BBB and Koeva, Mila},
+author = {Asfah, Hisham and Cardenas-Leon, Ivan and Yifei Yu and Devrim Murat Yazan and Koeva, Mila},
 title = {{Industrial Symbiosis and Hydrogen System Digital Twin}},
 doi = {pending},
 url = {is2h4c-dt.streamlit.app/}